johnmatter/ising/README.md

 Set the MIDI channel (default: 1), MIDI velocity (default: 100), and MIDI clock in the parameters screen.

 ## More Parameters
-There is lots more to discover in the parameters screen, like root note, scale, and ghost offset.
+There is lots more to discover in the parameters screen, like root note, scale, and flip offset.